 Egyptian Mail, September 11, 1993, updated 1996

-Kamel Mohammed Street stretches northwards from Hadikat Al Asmak (Fish Garden), up to the 26th of July Street intersecting Salah Al Din and Ibn Zanki along the way.
+Kamel Mohammed Street stretches northwards from Hadikat Al Asmak (Fish Garden), up to 26th of July Street intersecting Salah Al Din and Ibn Zanki streets along the way.

-Early in the 20th century, the area flanking Kamel Mohammed Street was an empty field.
+Early in the 20th century, the areas flanking Kamel Mohammed Street were empty fields.
 Subsequently, and as the island joined the urban sprawl, these were carved up into 12 plots of half an acre each for the construction of villas with gardens.
-Alas, few of the first houses-some of the island's finest-survived the urban onslaught of the 1970s.
-Yet in the days when Cairo's population was below two million, Kamel Mohammed was just another shaded residential roadway with a handful of inhabitants.
+Few of the first houses--some of the island's finest--survived the urban onslaught of the 1970s.
+Yet, in the days when Cairo's population was below two million, Kamel Mohammed was just another shaded residential roadway with a handful of inhabitants.

 Large villas stood at opposite ends of Kamel Mohammed Street.
-If the three villas (numbers 1, 3 and 4) overlooking Hadikat Al Asmak at the south end are gone, the villa at the northern end of the street is still standing somewhat neglected.
+If villas numbers 1, 3 and 4 overlooking Hadikat Al Asmak at the south end are gone, the villa at the northe end of the street is still standing somewhat neglected.
 This is No. 12, a white neo-Islamic villa (today earmarked for annihilation) surrounded by a shrunken garden that fronts 26th of July Street and what was once the Sirdaria.

 Things were however different at No. 3 Kamel Mohammed where Cattaui's cousins lived.

 Villa Goodman, which once belonged to an English health inspector in Upper Egypt, was the elected residence of Maitre Aaron Alexander, an affluent Ashkenazi with origins in Znin, Poland.